About Us – Ethos

 On all our trips you will have a cycling guide (sometimes 2) and a support vehicle to carry luggage and meet up during the day to top up water bottles, provide snacks etc. The trip cost includes accommodation in comfortable hotels and guesthouses and is on a twin share basis.
 Single rooms are usually available on payment of a supplement.
 Breakfast and lunches are included but you pay for evening meals which are usually eaten communally.
 For those with Garmins or similar you will be given GPX files of your route.

-In 2013 Pedal Nation joined forces with High Places, a well-established walking and trekking company based in Sheffield and with an office in New Zealand.
+In 2013 Pedal Nation joined forces with High Places, a well-established walking and trekking company based in Sheffield.
+We also have a further office in New Zealand.
 They have over 25 years’ experience in the tourism business and importantly are ABTOT and ATOL bonded which means your money is fully protected.